 - Bake in a preheated oven for around 18 to 20 minutes.
 My advice is to keep an eye out after the 15-minute mark, as each oven is different.

-- A slathering of jam for breakfast.
+- A slathering of strawberry chia jam or cinnamon honey butter for breakfast or brunch.

 - A dollop of cashew ricotta cheese as an evening snack.

-- The dough is dry or sticky: Incorporate milk one tablespoon at a time if the dough feels too dry when you’re kneading.
+- The dough is dry or sticky: Incorporate milk one tablespoon at a time if the dough feels too dry when youโre kneading.
 In case it feels too sticky, add more flour.

-- Consistency is crucial: You don’t want a firm, tight dough.
+- Consistency is crucial: You donโt want a firm, tight dough.
 You want it soft and supple because that is how you get light-as-air, golden-brown rolls.

 - Do knead the dough well: That will develop the gluten framework, making the rolls softer.

-📖 Recipe
+๐ Recipe

 Parker House Rolls